ModelEngine-Group/unified-cache-management/docs/source/getting-started/installation_gpu.md

 pip install -v -e . --no-build-isolation
 ```

 **Note:** Patches are now applied automatically via dynamic patching when you import the unified-cache-management package.
 You no longer need to manually apply patches using `git apply`.
-The patches are automatically applied when you use the `UnifiedCacheConnectorV1` connector.
+The patches are automatically applied when you use the `UCMConnector` connector.

 ## Setup from docker